DQN3DVisulization/3D-Visulization-of-Individulized-Optimal-Policy/README.md

 #### First download the html files to your local disk.

 Click on the green button "Clone or download" and then click "Download the ZIP".
-To UnzipZIP file can be opened using )
+Unzip the downloaded file as you normally would.
+Or please refer to the fowlloing instructions on how to unzip a file if you are Windows user (https://support.microsoft.com/en-us/help/14200/windows-compress-uncompress-zip-files) or a Mac user (https://support.apple.com/guide/mac-help/compress-uncompress-files-folders-mac-mchlp2528/mac)

 #### Then double-click on the html file of each day.
 It should open in your browser, e.g. Google Chrome.